 Instructions

-• In a small bowl, combine yogurt, mayo (if using), maple syrup, rice vinegar, lime juice, sugar, salt and red pepper flakes; whisk well to combine.
+• In a small bowl, combine yogurt, mayo, maple syrup, rice vinegar, lime juice, sugar, salt and red pepper flakes; whisk well to combine.
 Set aside.

 • In a large salad bowl, add chicken, cabbage, bell pepper, cilantro, green onion and peanuts.
 Add previously prepared dressing and mix salad with large spoon until well combined.